Reyzenello/Reyzenello/README.md

 ## 🚀 About Me
 I'm just a curious guys that like to test and play around with AI and last cutting-edge technologies and provide values.

-## 🏅 Certifications during the last 2 years:
+## 🏅 Certifications achieved during the last 2 years:
 - Professional Machine Learning Engineer - Google
 -  Google Cloud Certified Professional Cloud Architect - Google
 - Microsoft Certified: Azure Fundamentals - Microsoft